 Our revenues are derived from the sale of our oil and natural gas production, as well as of condensate derived from the production of natural gas.

-Our oil and natural gas prices are driven by the international prices of oil and methanol (for our Chilean gas production), respectively, which are denominated in U.S. dollars.
-The price realized for the oil we produce is linked to WTI and Brent, U.S. dollar denominated international benchmarks.
-The price realized for the natural gas we produce in Chile is linked to the international price of methanol, which is settled in the international markets in U.S. dollars.
+Our oil and natural gas prices are driven by the international prices of oil and methanol (for our Chilean gas production), respectively, which are denominated in US\$.
+The price realized for the oil we produce is linked to WTI and Brent, US\$ denominated international benchmarks.
+The price realized for the natural gas we produce in Chile is linked to the international price of methanol, which is settled in the international markets in US\$.
 The market price of these commodities is subject to significant fluctuation and has historically fluctuated widely in response to relatively minor changes in the global supply and demand for oil and natural gas, market uncertainty, economic conditions and a variety of additional factors.

-For example, from January 1, 2010 to December 31, 2014, Brent spot prices ranged from a low of US\$55.27 per barrel to a high of US\$128.14 per barrel, NYMEX WTI crude oil contracts prices ranged from a low of US\$53.45 per bbl to a high of US\$113.39 per bbl, Henry Hub natural gas average spot prices ranged from a low of US\$1.82 per mmbtu to a high of US\$8.15 per mmbtu, US Gulf methanol spot barge prices ranged from a low of US\$240.34 per metric ton to a high of US\$564.12 per metric ton.
+From January 1, 2010 to December 31, 2015, Brent spot prices ranged from a low of US\$35.26 per barrel to a high of US\$128.14 per barrel, NYMEX West Texas International ("WTI") crude oil contracts prices ranged from a low of US\$34.55 per bbl to a high of US\$113.39 per bbl, Henry Hub natural gas average spot prices ranged from a low of US\$1.63 per mmbtu to a high of US\$8.63 per mmbtu, US Gulf methanol spot barge prices ranged from a low of US\$330.47 per metric ton to a high of US\$634.23 per metric ton.
 We have historically not hedged our production to protect against fluctuations in the international oil prices.

-As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell by approximately 50% between August 2014 and March 2015), the Company has undertaken a decisive cost cutting program to ensure its ability to both maximize the work program and preserve its cash.
-For more information see "-Item 3.
-Key Information-D. Risk Factors-Risks relating to our business-Current oil industry price crisis and the impact on GeoPark's operations."
+As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell more than 60% between August 2014 and March 2016), we have undertaken a decisive cost cutting program to ensure our ability to both maximize the work program and preserve our cash.